shader-slang/slang/docs/proposals/006-artifact-container-format.md

 There probably also additionally needs to be a way to specify items such that names, such as type names, source names, entry point names, compile options and so forth are not trivially contained in the format, as their existance could leak sensitive information about the specifics of a compilation.

 ## Indexing

-## Deduping source

-When compiling shaders, typically much of the source is shared.
-Unfortunately it is not generally possible to just save 'used source', because some source can be generated on demand.
-One way this is already performed by users is to use a specialized include handler, that will inject the necessary code.

-It is not generally possible therefore to identify source by path, or unique identity (as used by the slang file system interface).

-It is also the case that compilations can be performed where the source is passed by contents, and the name is not set, or not unique.

-The `slang-repro` system already handles these cases, and outputs a map from the input path to the potentially 'uniquified' name within the repro.

-You could imagine a container holding a folder of source that is shared between all the kernels.
-In general it would additionally require a map of each kernel that would map names to uniqified files.

-In the `slang-repro` mechanism the source is actually stored in a 'flat' manner, with the actual looked up paths stored within a map for the compilation.
-It would be preferable if the source could be stored in a hiearchy similar to the file system it originates.
-This would be possible for source that are on a file system, but would in general lead to deeper and more complex hierarchies contained in container.

-Including source, provides a way to distribute a 'compilation' much like the `slang-repro` file.
-It may also be useful such that a shader could be recompiled on a target.
-This could be for many reasons - allowing support for future platforms, allowing recompilation to improve performance or allowing compilation to happen on client machines for rare scenarios on demand.